-With increased tuition fees and so many choices, it’s more important than ever for prospective students to make informed decisions about higher education.
-As a parent, you’re likely to be one of the most important and trusted sources of information and advice to your son or daughter along the way.
-We hope that these pages give you the information you need to guide and support your child through the decision-making and application process.
+It’s currently more important than ever for prospective students to make informed decisions about higher education.
+As a parent, you’re likely to be one of the most important and trusted sources of information and advice to your son or daughter.
+We hope that these pages give you the information you need to guide and support your child through the decision-making and application process, and reassure you that as a University, we will continue to support your child and answer all their questions along the way.

 You may be at the stage where A Levels or BTECs still need to be chosen.
 Ask your child how much a particular subject interests them?
 How good do they think they are at the subject?
 Will they enjoy studying it in greater depth?
 Is a university degree worth it?
 When considering your options it’s worth bearing in mind, that the transferable skills and experience you learn at university are the key to many careers, and a degree opens the door to careers like doctors, lawyers and other professionals.
 If you are considering university then take a look at the wide range of degree choices on offer to help make that final decision, many of our courses are accessible with both BTEC and A Level qualifications.